 - Fresenius Kabi specializes in products for the therapy and care of critically and chronically ill patients.
-The portfolio includes intravenously administered generic drugs (IV drugs), biosimilar products with a focus on oncology and autoimmune diseases, clinical nutrition, and infusion therapies.
-In addition, the company is also a supplier of medical devices and products for transfusion technology.
+The portfolio includes biopharmaceuticals, clinical nutrition, MedTech products, intravenously administered generic drugs (generic IV drugs), and IV fluids.

 - Fresenius Helios is Europe’s leading private hospital operator.
-Under the holding Helios Health, the company includes Helios Germany, Helios Spain (Quirónsalud) and the Eugin Group.
-At the end of 2021, Helios Germany operated a total of 90 hospitals, around 130 outpatient clinics, and 6 prevention centers.
-In Spain, Quirónsalud operated 49 hospitals, 88 outpatient centers, and around 300 occupational risk prevention centers at the end of 2021.
-In addition, Helios Spain is active in Latin America with 7 hospitals as well as a provider of medical diagnostics.
-The Eugin Group’s network comprises 33 clinics and an additional 39 sites across 10 countries on 3 continents.
+Under the holding Helios Health, the company includes Helios Germany, Helios Spain (Quirónsalud), and the Eugin Group.
+At the end of 2022, Helios Germany operated a total of 87 hospitals, around 240 outpatient clinics, 6 prevention centers and 21 occupational health centers.
+In Spain, Quirónsalud operated 50 hospitals, around 100 outpatient centers, and around 300 occupational risk prevention centers at the end of 2022.
+In addition, Helios Spain is active in Latin America with 8 hospitals as well as a provider of medical diagnostics.
+The Eugin Group’s network comprises 44 clinics and additional 37 sites across 10 countries on 3 continents.
 Eugin offers a wide spectrum of state-of-the-art services in the field of fertility treatments.

-Fresenius has an international sales network and maintains more than 90 production sites.
+Fresenius has an international revenue network and maintains more than 90 production sites.
 Large production sites are located in the United States, China, Japan, Germany, and Sweden.

 Important markets and competitive position

 Fresenius operates in more than 90 countries through its subsidiaries.
-The main markets are Europe with 45% and North America with 38% of sales, respectively.
+The main markets are Europe with 44% and North America with 40% of revenue, respectively.

-Fresenius Medical Care holds the leading position worldwide in dialysis care as it serves about 9% of all dialysis patients, as well as in dialysis products, with a market share of about 36%.
+Fresenius Medical Care holds the leading position worldwide in dialysis care, as it serves about 9% of all dialysis patients, as well as in dialysis products, with a market share of about 35%.

 Fresenius Helios is Europe’s leading private hospital operator.
 Helios Germany and Helios Spain are the largest private hospital operators in their respective home markets.
 The Eugin Group is a leading international provider in the field of fertility services.

-Fresenius Vamed is a global company with no direct competitors covering a comparably comprehensive portfolio of projects, services, and total operational management over the entire life cycle of health care facilities.
+Fresenius Vamed is a global company with no direct competitors covering a comparably comprehensive portfolio of projects, services, and total operational management over the entire life cycle of healthcare facilities.
 In Central Europe, the company is one of the leading private providers of rehabilitation services.
-As a result, Fresenius Vamed has a unique selling proposition of its own.
+As a result, Fresenius Vamed has an unique selling proposition of its own.
 Depending on the business segment, the company competes with international companies and consortia, as well as with local providers.

 Fluctuating exchange rates, particularly between the U.S. dollar and the euro, have an effect on the income statement and the balance sheet.
-In 2021, the average annual exchange rate between the U.S. dollar and the euro of 1.18 was above the 2020 rate of 1.14, and therefore had a negative currency translation effect on the income statement.
-Details of this can be found in the Consolidated statement of comprehensive income.
-Furthermore, there were negative currency translation effects in fiscal year 2021 from the appreciation of Latin American currencies, in particular the Argentine peso and the Brazilian real, against the euro.
+In 2022, the average annual exchange rate between the U.S. dollar and the euro of 1.05 was below the 2021 rate of 1.18, and therefore had a positive currency translation effect on the income statement.
+Details of this can be found in the statement of comprehensive income.

-In 2021, the Fresenius Group was involved in various legal disputes resulting from business operations.
+In 2022, the Fresenius Group was involved in various legal disputes resulting from business operations.
 Although it is not possible to predict the outcome of these disputes, none is expected to have a significant adverse impact on the assets and liabilities, financial position, and results of operations of the Group.
-Further information regarding legal matters can be found in Notes.

 We carefully monitor and evaluate country-specific political, legal, and financial conditions.
 This also applies to the potential impact on our business that could result from inflation risks.